onekanaka/java-examples/CODING_STANDARDS.md

 <!-- -->

 -   When you remove or move away all files in a package, remove that directory.
-Similarly, do not commit empty directories to the repository until you are also committing contents to them. check\_all will identify and fail for both of these situations.
+Similarly, do not commit empty directories to the repository until you are also committing contents to them.

 Tests
 -----